python/mypy/docs/source/config_file.rst

   .. _config-precedence:

-  When options conflict, the precedence order for the configuration sections is:
+  When options conflict, the precedence order for configuration is:
+    1. :ref:`Inline configuration <inline-config>` in the source file
-    1. Sections with concrete module names (``foo.bar``)
+    2. Sections with concrete module names (``foo.bar``)
-    2. Sections with "unstructured" wildcard patterns (``foo.*.baz``), with sections later in the configuration file overriding sections earlier.
+    3. Sections with "unstructured" wildcard patterns (``foo.*.baz``), with sections later in the configuration file overriding sections earlier.
-    3. Sections with "well-structured" wildcard patterns (``foo.bar.*``), with more specific overriding more general.
+    4. Sections with "well-structured" wildcard patterns (``foo.bar.*``), with more specific overriding more general.
-    4. Command line options.
+    5. Command line options.
-    5. Top-level configuration file options.
+    6. Top-level configuration file options.

 The difference in precedence order between "structured" patterns (by specificity) and "unstructured" patterns (by order in the file) is